Cipriano Mera: The end of the war

 By 1939 Mera was convinced that the Republicans would be defeated.
 When Juan Negrín refused to surrender to Francisco Franco, Mera decided to support Segismundo Casado, commander of the Republican Army of the center, and Julián Besteiro of the Spanish Socialist Workers' Party to stage a coup d'etat and establish an anti-Negrin, anti-Stalinist National Defence Council (Consejo Nacional de Defensa).
-In March 1939 he joined the rising of Casado to accelerate the end of the war and to restrain Communist Party of Spain control of the Republican zone.
+In March 1939 he joined the uprising of Casado to accelerate the end of the war and to restrain Communist Party of Spain control of the Republican zone.
 His forces were fundamental in the victory of Casado in Madrid against the 1st Corps of the Army of the Center sent to defeat the rising.

 Exile and death

 He marched to Valencia at the end of the war and soon by plane went to Oran and Casablanca, but he was extradited to Spain in February 1942.
-In 1943 he was condemned to death, a sentence that was exchanged for 30 years in prison, but he was set free in 1946.
+In 1943 he was condemned to death, a sentence that was exchanged for 30 years in prison, but he was pardoned in 1946.
 In 1947, he emigrated to Paris, where he worked as a bricklayer until his death in St. Cloud, France in 1975.